johansan/obsidian-featured-image/README.md

 ### Using Bulk Update Commands

-Featured Image provides two powerful bulk update commands to manage featured images across your entire vault:
+Featured Image provides several powerful commands to manage featured images across your entire vault:

 1. **Set featured images in all files**
    - This command scans all markdown files in your vault, and sets or updates the featured image property based on the first image or YouTube link found in each file.